 Getting credit toward loan rehabilitation

-If you had previously defaulted on your federal student loans and entered into an agreement to rehabilitate your loan by making nine monthly payments, all of your suspended payments will count.
+However, if you’ve previously defaulted on your federal student loans and entered into a new rehabilitation loan agreement by making nine monthly payments, all your suspended payments will count.

 Loan servicers have been instructed not to report borrowers to credit bureaus as delinquent while their payments have been suspended.

-Borrowers who want to continue making payments on their federal student loans may be able to save money by paying them down faster.
-That’s because once you’ve paid any interest you owed before March 13, all of your monthly payment will go toward paying down loan principal.
+If you want to continue making payments on your federal student loans, you may be able to save money by paying them down faster.
+That’s because once you’ve paid any interest you owed before March 13, all your monthly payments will go toward paying down the loan principal.

 What happens when coronavirus relief expires?

-Coronavirus student loan relief Congress provided through the CARES Act has been extended several times.
-Lawmakers may choose to provide additional relief, such as loan forgiveness.
+The coronavirus student loan relief Congress provided through the CARES Act has been extended several times.
+But it’s impossible to predict if lawmakers will provide additional relief, such as broad loan forgiveness.

 If and when coronavirus relief measures finally expire, federal student loan borrowers who are having trouble making their monthly payments can seek relief by enrolling in an income-driven repayment plan, or applying for deferment or forbearance.

 Student loan refinancing

 Federal student loans provide borrower protections that can be important during times of economic uncertainty, including access to income-driven repayment plans and the right to place loans in deferment or forbearance in some situations.
-Borrowers refinancing federal student loans with private lenders lose access to these programs.
+If you’re refinancing federal student loans with private lenders, you’ll lose access to these programs.

 However, incentives remain for refinancing private student loans at rates that are low by historical standards.
 Incentives to refinance include: